Can I remove JQUERY?

 This is considered a copy of the theme and does not inherit updates from the marketplace.

-⚠️ Follow these steps only after you've determined Support for jQuery can be deactivated or if you purchased the theme after v26 was released.
+⚠️ Follow these steps only after you've determined jQuery can be disabled or if you purchased the theme after v26 was released on December 8, 2022.
 If you have a child theme, make sure you have completed the steps to update the base.html file first.

 Deactivating jQuery for POWER Theme